 China Travel Tips

 There are few countries in the world with a culture as distinct as China.
-A country of contrasts, China offers thriving cities in Beijing, Shanghai, and Hong Kong but also extremely rural areas in the center and western part of the country.
+A country of contrasts, China offers thriving cities in Beijing, Shanghai, and Hong Kong, but also extremely rural areas in the center and western part of the country.
 This is a country stuck between the developed and developing world.
-Rapid change has attracted curious people from around the world as they come to see what this country they hear about is really like.
+Rapid change has attracted curious people from around the globe as they come to see what this country is really like.

-- Accommodation: Prices start at around $6.50 USD for a dorm and around $20 USD for a private room with a shared bathroom, to $30 USD for a private room with ensuite.
-Budget hotels come in at around $12 USD per night.
+- Accommodation: Prices start at around $6.50 USD for a dorm (but can be closer to $20 in Beijing) and around $10-20 USD (city dependent) for a private room with a shared bathroom, to $30 USD for a private room with ensuite.
+Budget hotels come in at around $15 USD per night.

 - Food: Eating in nicer restaurants will cost around $7 USD.
 A simple meal of noodles or street food will cost around $1 USD.
 There is a ton of cheap and delicious food in China (which is nothing like what is found in “Chinese” restaurants in America) that you’ll have no problem eating on a budget.